juanchete-udacity/videogames-management/README.md

 **GET '/videogames'**

 - Fetches a dictionary of videogames with their category, description, name and studio.
 Both Studio and Category for each Videogame are returned
 - Request Arguments: if supplied `page=page_number` will paginate results
+- Authentication: not required
+- Role required: none

 - Returns:
-  - A Boolean if success
+  - A Boolean if `success`
-  - A return code
+  - A return `code`
-  - A page with the current page or `false` if no pagination was supplied on the request
+  - A page with the current `page` or `false` if no pagination was supplied on the request
-  - A dictionary of videogames with their values
+  - A dictionary of `videogames` with their values
   - A number with the total of videogames
 - Sample: `curl http://127.0.0.1:5000/videogames`
 ```json